kensanata/just-halberds/Halbardier.md

 > fate.
 Bellatrix is now 20 years old.
 The aging table does not have
 > to be rolled yet.

-## Scout Career
+## Exploration Career

-**Admission**: Roll 2d6 ≤ Intelligence or Education (your choice).
+**Admission**: Roll 2d6 ≤ Endurance or Education (your choice).
 You automatically learn Pilot-1.

-> Example: Aapeli has Education 10 and Alex rolls 2.
-Aapeli is
+> Example: Aleph has Education 10 and Alex rolls 2.
+Aleph is accepted!
-> accepted!

-You spend four years as a Scout and learn something every year.
+You spend four years in Exploration and learn something every year.
-Each year choose one of the following tables and roll 1d6.
+Each year, choose one of the following tables and roll 1d6.

 | 1d6 |   Spacer |   Observer |  Researcher |  Surveyor |
 |:---:|---------:|-----------:|------------:|----------:|